AnoukSmet/Dog-Health-Tracker/README.md

 ### **Features to be implemented**

 * Currently the user can only insert image url.
-In the future I would like that the user can upload an image from its computer.
+In the future I would like that the user can upload an image from its computer and/or cloud accounts.
-* Have a more extensive user profile with, profile image, preferences and email where you can send updates, newsletters to.
+* Have a more extensive user profile with, profile image, preferences and email to which you can send updates, newsletters etc.
 * Have a 'forget password' functionality.
 * Include a confirm password to make sure the user has chosen the password he/she wanted.
 * Possibility for the user to be able to add (and remove) categories they would like to specificely track for their dog like medication etc.